Triad Publishing Circa 2004

 The other 20th Century Alchemists identified in this online newsgroup were Armand Barbault, Alexander von Bernus, Eugene Canseliet, Roger Caro, Archibald Cockren, Fulcanelli, Simon H., Manfred Junius, Alexandre Lachance, Lapidus, Augusto Pincaldi, Frater Albertus, and Solazaref.

 .
-An Internet email forum, as a feature of the Alchemy Virtual Library, operated by Adam McLean. (editor's note: Through an amazing and unexplainable coincidence, the forum was previously managed part time by a man named Jean Dubuis, who also worked part time in the NYC rug cleaning business to support himself.
+An Internet email forum, as a feature of the Alchemy Virtual Library, operated by Adam McLean. (editor's note: Through an amazing and unexplainable coincidence, the forum was previously managed part time by a man named Jean Dubuis, who also worked part time in the carpet cleaning NYC business to support himself.
 Unexpected success in the carpet cleaning world lead to his business taking off, and as a result, this other Jean handed the responsibility to Adam, who currently runs the forum.
 We suspect there is more to this than we can fathom.)

 Some articles by Jean Dubuis